altomator/Image_Retrieval/README.md

 - Image genres classification dataset (10k images)

 ### Installation & misc.
-<b>Note</b>: the scripts have been written by an amateur coder.
-And they have been designed for the Gallica digital documents and digital repositories, but this can be easily fixed.
+<b>Note</b>: All the scripts have been written by an amateur coder.
+They have been designed for the Gallica BnF digital documents and digital repositories, but this can be easily fixed.

 The metadata are stored thanks to an in-house XML schema (IR_schema.xsd).